This easy and delicious homemade mushroom broth is made with roasted mushrooms and vegetables, and is easy to make ahead and freeze for later!

 Broth Base: (Don’t Skip These)

-- 8 oz white button mushrooms, whole Or substitute your favorite mushroom
+- 8 ounces white button mushrooms, whole Or substitute your favorite mushroom

 - 1 leek, bottom bulb roughly sliced into ½" pieces + rinsed off, leafy green tops reserved.
 Or substitute 1 onion, thickly sliced